Projection-free Online Learning with Arbitrary Delays: Introduction

-To address the above limitation, this paper proposes delayed OFW, which generalizes OFW to a more practical setting, where the gradient $\nabla f_t(\x_t)$ arrives at the end of round $t+d_t-1$, and $d_t\geq 1$ denotes an arbitrary and unknown delay.
-Compared with OFW that requires the gradient $\nabla f_t(\x_t)$ for updating the decision $\x_t$, the main change of our delayed OFW is to update the decision similar to OFW after receiving any gradient, and play the latest decision for each round.
-Our theoretical contributions are summarized as follows. \begin{itemize} \item First, we show that for convex losses, our delayed OFW achieves an $O(T^{3/4}+dT^{1/4})$ regret bound over general sets, where $d$ is the maximum delay, which matches the $O(T^{3/4})$ regret bound in the non-delayed setting as long as $d$ does not exceed $O(\sqrt{T})$. \item Second, if decision sets are strongly convex, we show that our delayed OFW achieves an improved regret bound of $O(T^{2/3}+dT^{1/3})$ for convex losses, which matches the $O(T^{2/3})$ regret bound in the non-delayed setting as long as $d$ does not exceed $O(T^{1/3})$. \item Third, we prove that for strongly convex losses, our delayed OFW attains an $O(T^{2/3}+d\log T)$ regret bound over general sets, which matches the $O(T^{2/3})$ regret bound in the non-delayed setting as long as $d$ does not exceed $O(T^{2/3}/\log T)$. \item Fourth, if decision sets are strongly convex, we prove that our delayed OFW attains an improved regret bound of $O(\sqrt{T}+d\log T)$ for strongly convex losses, which matches the $O(\sqrt{T})$ regret bound in the non-delayed setting as long as $d$ does not exceed $O(\sqrt{T}/\log T)$. \end{itemize}
+In this paper, we give an affirmative answer by respectively developing a better variant for OFW and OSPF, which are robust to a relatively large amount of delay.
+Different from the black-box technique that needs to maintain multiple instances of OFW and OSPF \citep{Joulani13}, our methods are much more simple and efficient.
+Specifically, the main idea of our variant of OFW, namely delayed OFW, is to update the decision similar to OFW after receiving any delayed gradient, and plays the latest decision for each round.
+Moreover, our variant of OSPF, namely delayed OSPF, only needs to replace the sum of queried gradients, which is originally utilized in each update, with the sum of available gradients.
+Our main theoretical contributions are summarized as follows. \begin{itemize} \item First, we prove that our delayed OFW attains an $O(T^{3/4}+\bar{d}T^{1/4})$ regret bound for convex losses, where $\bar{d}$ is the average delay, which matches the $O(T^{3/4})$ regret bound in the non-delayed setting as long as $\bar{d}$ does not exceed $O(\sqrt{T})$. \item Second, we prove that our delayed OFW attains an $O(T^{2/3}+d\log T)$ regret bound for strongly convex losses, which matches the $O(T^{2/3})$ regret bound in the non-delayed setting as long as $d$ does not exceed $O(T^{2/3}/\log T)$. \item Third, we prove that our delayed OSPF attains an $O(T^{2/3}+dT^{1/3})$ regret bound for smooth losses, which matches the $O(T^{2/3})$ regret bound in the non-delayed setting, as long as $d$ does not exceed $O(T^{1/3})$. \end{itemize} Therefore, our regret bounds are strictly better than those achieved by combining the black-box technique \citep{Joulani13} with OFW and OSPF, when the term involving the delay in them is not dominant.

-To the best of our knowledge, this is the first effort that investigates the effect of arbitrary and unknown delays on the performance of projection-free OCO algorithms.
-Moreover, we notice that there exist studies that generalized OGD to the delayed setting, but they only obtained regret bounds which are worse than those in the non-delayed setting \citep{Quanrud15,DOGD-SC}.
-By contrast, our results imply that delayed OFW is robust to a relatively large amount of delay.